Prakhar601/dog-breed-identificatio/README.md

       cd dog-breed-identificatio

     2.Install dependencies:
       pip install -r requirements.txt

-    3. Open the notebook in Colab or locally:
+    3.Open the notebook in Colab or locally:
       Jupyter Notebook code.ipynb

-    4. Run the cells to train the model or test predictions
+    4.Run the cells to train the model or test predictions

 What the Project Does:-